The Quartet Week Podcast with Anthea Kreston: With Heart and Soul: THe David Oistrakh String Quartet

 String Quartet No. 2 in D Major

 String Quartet No. 9 in E-flat Major op.
 117

 Román népi táncok / Romanian Folk Dances Sz.
-56 (Transkription for String Quartet from A. Shishlov)
+56 (Transcription for String Quartet by A. Shishlov)

 The concert of the David Oistrakh String Quartet focuses on composers from Russia, Georgia, and Hungary.
 Their program places Borodin’s classically structured String Quartet No. 2 next to the turbulent expressivity of Shostakovich’s Ninth Quartet, while also including more open formats such as Night Prayers, a piece for strings and pre-recorded sounds by Giya Kancheli and an arrangement of Bartók’s Romanian Folk Dances.